Charlotte Hogg: Resignation

 In March 2017, Hogg apologised for having previously breached the Bank of England's code of conduct and personal relationships policy.
 She had failed to declare a potential conflict of interest in that her brother worked in the strategy office of Barclays, subject to Bank of England regulation.
 Hogg gave incorrect oral evidence to the Treasury Select Committee.
 She issued a letter of apology to the committee.

 Hogg resigned from her posts at the Bank of England on 14 March after the Select Committee criticised her failure to disclose the conflict, to recognise the seriousness of this and to realise the potential for conflict of interest in her new role.
 The Committee said her conduct "fell short of the very high standards" required and that the committee had "set aside" its previous approval of her appointment.
-The Bank of England will be conducting a search for two candidates to replace Hogg's vacated positions, one for the COO and the other for Deputy Governor (markets and banking).
+The Bank of England conducted a search for two candidates to replace Hogg's vacated positions, one for the COO and the other for Deputy Governor (markets and banking).